RAID 1 Recovery Guide: What you need to know

 Uses of a RAID 1

-A RAID 1 is used for data storage that combines multiple or at least two disks for data redundancy in a cost-effective way.
+A RAID 1 is used for storage capacity that combines multiple or at least two disks for data redundancy in a cost-effective way.
 This further helps you experience the reliability and speed of an expensive hard drive.
-The RAID 1 can mirror applications along with files.
+The RAID can mirror applications along with files.

 A RAID 1 is used in operations like online transactions, accounting systems, financial information, and emails.
 Hence, it proves to be the perfect choice for services that need to be fault-tolerant.
 Since two copies of data exist, if one copy fails, there is another.